The Active Learning Project (ALP)

 What is Active Learning?

 Any teaching method that actively involves the student in the learning process.
-This serves as the ideal bridge to transfer the content of the curriculum to the learner, ultimately increasing the pupils understanding and improving performance.
+This serves as the ideal bridge to transfer the content of the curriculum to the learner, ultimately increasing the student's understanding and improving performance.

 Why do we need it?

 With 70% of the Ugandan population under the age of 24, the students in primary school today are in the pipeline to become the next generation of leaders, entrepreneurs, and voices of Uganda.
-But with less than 20% of pupils advancing onto secondary school, there is a distinct demand by the Ugandan government to improve the quality and delivery of education.
+But with less than 20% of students advancing onto secondary school, there is a distinct demand by the Ugandan government to improve the quality and delivery of education.
 The African SOUP galvanizes partners in the education system to champion Active Learning as the key intervention that will meet this demand across Uganda.
 This approach deviates from traditional lecture and rote memorization and engages students in meaningful learning activities to construct knowledge for themselves.
 Active Learning emphasizes higher order skills, such as creative thinking, critical analysis, and ethical behavior.

-How will we implement it?
+How do we implement it?